No Bake Cookies That Feel Like a Hug From Grandma

 Preparation Steps

-- In a medium saucepan, combine the sugar, butter, milk, and cocoa powder.
-Bring to a rolling boil over medium heat, stirring constantly.
-Let it boil for exactly one minute.
+- In a medium saucepan, combine butter, sugar, milk, and cocoa powder.
+Bring to a boil over medium heat, stirring constantly.

-- Add the quick cooking oats and stir until they are fully coated.
+- Add oats and mix thoroughly until evenly coated.

-- Drop spoonfuls of the mixture onto waxed paper.
-Let them cool completely before serving.
+- Drop spoonfuls of the mixture onto a parchment-lined baking sheet.